bcit-ci/CodeIgniter/user_guide_src/source/database/utilities.rst

 ======================= ======================= ======================= ========================================================================
 Preference              Default Value           Options                 Description
 ======================= ======================= ======================= ========================================================================
-**filepath**             ''                      None                    The path of the file from where you want to backup
-                                                                         exported.
-**delete_after_upload**  FALSE                   TRUE/FALSE              Whether to delete the file after completion of the restore
+**filepath**             ""                      None                    The path of the file from where you want to backup **delete_after_upload**  FALSE                   TRUE/FALSE              Whether to delete the file after completion of the restore
 ======================= ======================= ======================= ========================================================================